Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Introduction

-Based on Okuda's classification of irreducible semisimple symmetric spaces admitting a proper $SL(2,\R)$-action~\cite{Oku13}, we investigate phenomena that occur in the ``boundary case'' $X=G/H$ of the existence of a proper $SL(2,\R)$-action.
-We expect interesting rigidity phenomena for proper actions of discrete or continuous groups on such special $X$.
+Okuda~\cite{Oku13} classified irreducible semisimple symmetric spaces admitting a proper $SL(2,\R)$-action.
+Moreover, combined with the result of Benoist~\cite{Benoist96}, he showed that a semisimple symmetric space admits a proper $SL(2,\R)$-action if and only if it admits a properly discontinuous action of a non-virtually abelian group.
+Motivated by this research, we focus on symmetric spaces in the ``boundary case'' where these equivalent conditions hold.
+We expect interesting rigidity phenomena for proper actions of discrete or continuous groups on such special spaces.
+Theorem~\ref{theorem:X(p,q)} provides initial evidence in this direction.

+Let us explain what we mean by the ``boundary case.''
 For example, $\mathbf{H}_{+}^{p,q}$ admits a proper $SL(2,\R)$-action if and only if either (i) $p-q>1$, or (ii) $p-q=1$ and $p$ is even.
-We note that this result was already proved by Kulkarni~\cite{Kulkarni1981proper}, prior to the work of Okuda~\cite{Oku13}.
 As illustrated in Figure~\ref{tab:X(p,q)-cm}, $\mathbf{H}_{+}^{N,N-1}$ in Theorem~\ref{theorem:X(p,q)} lies precisely on the ``boundary case'' for the existence of proper $SL(2,\R)$-actions.

 In Section~\ref{section:intro-def-ve}, as one formulation of the ``boundary case'', we introduce a condition for homogeneous spaces, called $\VE$.
 Furthermore, we give an infinitesimal classification of irreducible semisimple symmetric spaces satisfying $\VE$ and admitting a proper $SL(2,\R)$-action (Theorem~\ref{theorem:classification_of_symmetric_space_with_very_even_condition}).
 For example, $\mathbf{H}_{+}^{p,q}$ has $\VE$ and admits a proper $SL(2,\R)$-action if and only if the above condition (ii) is satisfied.